martinheidegger/2021-advent-calendar/article_en.md

 05YXNQY45841Y
 ```

-Crockford Base 32 - [if implemented correctly][issue-cb32] - allows for `-` characters at any given position.
+`Crockford Base 32` - [if implemented correctly][issue-cb32] - allows for `-` characters at any given position.
 This means our receipt ID could look like this:

 `05YXN-QY45-841Y`

-This works as long as we dont have more than 93 receipts per minute.
+This works as long as we don't have more than 93 receipts per minute.
 Much easier to write down and spell out! :tada:

 ---